mohansinghmahecha/cryto-project/README.md

 # Crytocurrency Dashboard

-This website is created for the view realtime use api and use of 3rd party liabries example : chartjs
+This website is created for tracking crytocurrencies realtime price and graph with the help of 3rd party liabries example : chartjs

 look the file name project.json for more info .